breinert/fend-project-memory-game/README.md

 ## Know-Bugs

-The player may reveal a third card if clicked rapidly after the second car, and before the cards flip back over again.
+None.

 ## To-Do

 Additional styling will be added in a future revision.
-The known bugs will be addressed.

 ## Contributing